Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 Military-Specific Health Care

-Tricare connects military members and some retirees and veterans, along with their dependents, to government-sponsored health insurance.
+TRICARE health insurance connects military members, some retirees, and veterans, along with their dependents, to government-sponsored health insurance.

-Tricare currently has 11 different plans, but not all plans are available everywhere and to everyone.
+TRICARE currently offers several plans, but not all are available everywhere or to everyone.
 You can’t always choose the plan you like best.

-Active duty military members must enroll in a Tricare Prime plan, for example.
-Families of active-duty members can choose between Tricare Prime and Tricare Select:
+Active-duty military members must, for example, enroll in a TRICARE Prime plan.
+When it comes to health insurance for military families, the two main options are TRICARE Prime and TRICARE Select.
+Families of active-duty members can choose between TRICARE Prime and TRICARE Select:

-1. Tricare Prime: These plans work a lot like an HMO, managing costs by limiting which doctors you see and requiring your care manager to be involved in your health care decisions.
-To subscribe to Tricare Prime, you must serve in an area the plan serves.
+1. TRICARE Prime: These plans operate much like an HMO, managing costs by limiting which doctors you can see and requiring your care manager to be involved in your health care decisions.
+To subscribe to TRICARE Prime, you must serve in an area the plan serves.
 Alternative Prime plans are available for service members stationed overseas or in remote areas.
+You can learn more in this TRICARE Prime overview.

-2. Tricare Select: These plans work more like PPOs.
+2. TRICARE Select: These plans work more like PPOs.
 Members benefit from staying in the military’s network of health care providers, but they can go out of network for medical care if they want.
 Going out of network usually results in more out-of-pocket expenses.
+You can learn more in this TRICARE Select overview.

-1. Tricare Prime: These plans have no out-of-pocket costs for premiums or copayments if you stay in-network.
+1. TRICARE Prime: These plans have no out-of-pocket costs for premiums or copayments if you stay in-network.
 As a result, military personnel can do their jobs without worrying much about health insurance.
-The patient would be responsible for occasional charges such as getting prescription medications delivered.
+The patient would be responsible for occasional charges, such as prescription medication delivery.
 The patient would be fully responsible for costs if he or she chose to seek care out of network.

-• U.S. Family Health Plan: Available only in specific areas, subscribers can use non-profit health centers rather than military-based providers.
+• U.S. Family Health Plan: Available only in specific areas, this plan allows subscribers to use non-profit health centers rather than military-based providers.

 The military holds open enrollment each fall, usually for about five weeks from mid-November to mid-December, during which you can enroll in a plan or change plans.